holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.5.md

  # ...
 ```

-The `GetCompatibleCells` endpoint in the admin API is also unavailable.
+The `GetCompatibleCells` endpoint in the admin API is also hidden behind this flag.

 If you want to use these features, [build a custom Holochain binary](https://github.com/holochain/holonix?tab=readme-ov-file#customized-holochain-build) with `unstable-migration` enabled.